Aakashluharpanchal/Aakashluharpanchal/README.md

  # Aakash Luharpanchal (Robotics & Multi-Sensor Fusion Engineer)

 Welcome to my GitHub profile!
-I hold an M.Sc. in Robotics with extensive experience in localization, mapping, and robotic systems development.
-Over the years, I have contributed to diverse projects in ROS-based control systems, multi-sensor fusion, UGV development, and CAD design.
-My work is driven by a passion for applying mathematical models and algorithms to solve real-world challenges in autonomous navigation and system optimization.
+I am a Mechanical Design and Robotics Engineer with an M.Sc. in Robotics and over 5 years of experience in product design, CAD modeling, and automation systems.
+I specialize in designing electro-mechanical products, optimizing manufacturing workflows, and developing autonomous robotic systems using ROS2, C++, and sensor fusion.

  ## About Me
 During my time at Cranfield University, I led and contributed to complex projects such as: